SecretX33/ImageToPdf/README.md

 - [`!combine.bat`](scripts/!combine.bat): will create a single `.pdf` with all dragged images **COMBINED**.
 - [`!each.bat`](scripts/!each.bat): will create multiple `.pdf`, once for **EACH** dragged image.

+**Hint:** to easily download the scripts, right-click on the links above and select `Save Link As...`.

 ## Command usage

 For more advanced usages, or doing some script customization, where is the full list of features that ImageToPdf has to offer.